tsinis/sealed_world/packages/world_countries/README.md

 To preview the demo from the example, you can visit [this web page](https://tsin.is/sealed_world) using the **Chrome** browser (version **119** or higher).
 Please allow up 10 seconds for initial fonts and data caching.

-> Note: Please keep in mind that demo was build with Flutter WASM which is in very early alpha stage, so performance might be affected.
+> Note: Please keep in mind that demo was built with Flutter WASM which is in very early alpha stage, so performance might be affected.

 ### Getting started